Credit Card Icon

 2. Wearing an eye shield during sleep

-By following these , you can and your daily activities.
+By following these recommendations to promote a quicker return to clear sight, you can resume your daily activities.
 Remember, we are here to help you through this process.

 The center shows the main idea of rest for healing, with branches leading to recommendations and statistics that support why rest is crucial for recovery.